Farmgate Festival Hub

 If you have nominated to collect your per-ordered picnic hamper from the Festival Hub, just show your Trybooking ticket (either a print out or on your smart phone) to our friendly volunteers and they will fetch it for you.
 All picnic hampers must be per-ordered and will only be provided on the presentation of a ticket.

-Not all of our producers have farms that are suitable to welcome visitors, so this year Farmgate Festival has invited other Tamar Valley producers to showcase their produce at the Festival Hub.
-Once you have collected your wristband, picnic hamper and map, wander over and say hi, and purchase some exquisite products from
+Not all of our producers have farms that are suitable to welcome visitors, so this year some of our open farms have agreed to host other Tamar Valley producers to showcase their produce at the Festival Hub.
+Full details of where to find these and other fantastic stalls please refer to the Festival map.

 When Visiting Farms